krithika-nv/tech-assessment/README.md

 	1. The connection to this site is encrypted and authenticated using TLS 1.3, X25519, and AES_128_GCM.
 	1. All resources on this page are served securely.
 	1. This site is missing a valid, trusted certificate (net::ERR_CERT_AUTHORITY_INVALID).
 This is because it is self-signed.
-1. Chrome's lighthouse testing
+1. Chrome's lighthouse testing.

 ### Scope for improvement:
-1. Integration with Fluentd and Elasticsearch for better logging
+1. Integration with Fluentd and Elasticsearch for better logging.
-1. Integration with Postgres majorly for data collection from Prometheus
+1. Integration with Postgres majorly for data collection from Prometheus.
-1. Include loadbalancing
+1. Include loadbalancing.
-1. More efficient test suites
+1. More efficient test suites.
 1. Better ways to store and access secrets.
-1. Follow best practices for app security
+1. Follow best practices for storing secrets and certificates.
-1. CI/CD pipeline using GitHub Actions
+1. CI/CD pipeline for this build, using GitHub Actions.